RaulGabG/Project-DatabaseFiremen/README.md

 #Additional resources

-- Charge of part de current data to test the funcionality
+- Loading part of the available data to test the functionality
 - A copy of the database was created to be used in the training or practice phase
 - Database user manual
 - Database administration manual